JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 All gifts, splendour, and beauty are Thine, O God ;
 Many artifices and pride are mine.
 They who harbour covetousness, worldly love, and pride shall never be free from transmigration, however many ceremonial acts they perform.
-Nanak, the Creator Himself causeth to act; what pleaseth Him 1s good.
+Nanak, the Creator Himself causeth to act; what pleaseth Him is good.

 ## MALAR KI WAR

 The mental happiness obtained by heeding pious instruction :—

-On meeting the Guru the mind is happy as after rain the earth 1s decorated :
+On meeting the Guru the mind is happy as after rain the earth is decorated :
 Everything appeareth green, the lakes and pools are filled to the brim.
 <span id="p243">[<sup><small>p.
 243</small></sup>]</span> The colour of the True One attacheth to the heart as redness to madder.
 The lotus of the heart bloometh by obeying the True One ; man is rendered happy by the Gurw’s word.